lxRbckl/Project-PasCam/README.md

 ### `Project PasCam 8`
-> Store and share passwords using a Discord bot.
+> Encrypt and share passwords using a Discord bot.
 Spring 2024.